Is Poznan worth visiting? That’s the first thing I asked myself after finding a great flight deal.

 Luckily, Poznan is a fantastic option for a short getaway.
 Two or three days are exactly what you need to see and experience the best of what this city has to offer without rushing things.

-I love visiting cities in which not only a specific area but the entire city is filled with gorgeous buildings (like Madrid, Vienna, or Budapest).
+I love visiting cities in which not only a specific area but the entire city is filled with gorgeous buildings.

 Poznan is that kind of city, and apart from its old town, which is colorful and exquisitely built, other parts of it are also a celebration of architecture.